 The views and opinions expressed in this article are solely those of the author and Obie.
 We wrote this article for the purposes of evaluating these platforms, side by side, in as unbiased a form as we can be.
-This article is meant to be a helpful resource for organizations who are currently in the midst of their journey to onboarding a knowledge base software or Slack wiki.
+This blog is meant to be a helpful resource for organizations who are currently in the midst of their journey to onboarding a knowledge base software that deeply integrates with Slack.

 In the competitive landscape of knowledge base software, there are a number of companies providing solutions that address the demand for an internal knowledge base on Slack.
 In many cases, bringing knowledge to your internal communication tools, like Slack, has become mission critical because it accelerates productivity and enables self-serve support.
 We hope to provide clarity as to how these tools assist in capturing, accessing and sharing knowledge within the world of Slack.

 We believe that Slack is becoming the operating system of the modern workplace.
-While offering a Slack integration is not a requirement for all knowledge base software, we believe that knowledge must be connected to the places where conversations happen.
+While offering a Slack integration is not a requirement for all knowledge base software, we believe that knowledge must be connected to the places where questions are asked and answers are given.
 So in this analysis of alternatives, we will actively consider the strength of each product’s integration with that platform.

 Here is the list of companies products that we will be comparing in this article.